 Being an older age may cause mental barriers on taking the steps to go back to college to learn coding.
 There’s plenty of alternatives to that option that give you the same results and more importantly in a fraction of the time.
 Adult students have turned to online coding bootcamps more and more over the last decade.
 It can be a flexible option to quickly develop the additional skillsets you need to become a full-time developer over the age of thirty.
 With each course full of people of different backgrounds, ages, and places.

 So, is it too late to become a developer?
 Absolutely not.
-If you are ready to take your next step on that journey, we are able to get you fully ready to become a Junior Developer in as soon as 14-weeks.
+If you are ready to take your next step on that journey, we are able to get you fully ready to become a professional developer in as soon as 13-weeks.
 If you are interested, we are excited to speak more with you.